 Please note that we have a 'blended' approach to remote learning.
-This means that some lessons will be taught remotely through Teams and some lessons will be tasks set to be completed independently and submitted through Class Dojo.
+This means that some lessons will be taught remotely through Teams/Zoom and some lessons will be tasks set to be completed independently and submitted to the class teacher.
 We have made this decision carefully to ensure pupils are not on a screen all day; this has been proven to be detrimental to their wellbeing.